-Research, scholarship and creative activity (RSCA) are at the heart of all great universities.
-They have been a hallmark of Western's achievements right back to the origins of the university, and we have a proud legacy of "firsts" as well as a long roster of intellectual achievements that have changed the world.
+Research, scholarship and creative activity are at the heart of all great universities.
+They have been a hallmark of Western's achievements from the origins of the university.
+We have a proud legacy of "firsts" and a long roster of intellectual achievements that have changed the world.